hg1337/homeassistant-dwd/README.md

 - When the problem occurs, download immediately `https://opendata.dwd.de/weather/weather_reports/poi/{station_id}-BEOB.csv`.
 Replace `{station_id}` with your actual station ID.
 If your station ID has less than 5 characters, it has to be padded with trailing underscores, so e.g. "A191" becomes "A191_" here.

 ### Issues with Hourly Forecasts
-For issues with hourly forecasts (i.e. the forecasts of the entity ending with "\_hourly"), please include the following items in your bug report.
+For issues with hourly forecasts, please include the following items in your bug report.
 - Always include the station ID.
 - When the problem occurs, go to the Developer Tools and copy immediately all state attributes (YAML) of the hourly entity (the entity ending with "\_hourly").
 - When the problem occurs, download immediately `https://opendata.dwd.de/weather/local_forecasts/mos/MOSMIX_L/single_stations/{station_id}/kml/MOSMIX_L_LATEST_{station_id}.kmz`.
 Replace `{station_id}` with your actual station ID.
 No padding needed here.

 ### Issues with Daily Forecasts
-For issues with daily forecasts (i.e. the forecasts of the entity ending with "\_daily"), please include the following items in your bug report.
+For issues with daily forecasts, please include the following items in your bug report.
 - Always include the station ID.
 - When the problem occurs, go to the Developer Tools and copy immediately all state attributes (YAML) of the hourly entity (the entity ending with "\_hourly").
 This is important, because the daily forecasts are calculated from hourly forecasts.
 - When the problem occurs, go to the Developer Tools and copy immediately all state attributes (YAML) of the daily entity (the entity ending with "\_daily").